siwilewicz/generateRandomMovie/README.md

 ### Hello!

 Welcome to my movie generate program.
+I've used my knowlage of

+* HTML,
+* CSS,
+* JavaScript

-I've used my knowlage of HTML, CSS and JavaScript to create this basic program.
+to create this basic program.
+Hope You'll enjoy!